R+D+i Projects

 Learn about our research projects

-As a biotechnology company, at Dreamgenics we carry out different R&D projects with the aim of developing new products and services to offer to our customers.
+As a biotechnology company, at Dreamgenics we carry out various R&D&I projects with the aim of developing new products and services to offer our customers.

 In the same way, we participate together with hospitals and research centers in projects related to human health in which we put our expertise in NGS data analysis at the service of researchers.